What You Need to Know About Biliary Dyskinesia

 - Manage inflammation – Inflammation has a lot to do with the development of biliary dyskinesia.
-Taking the complete Inflammation Support Kit may help minimize inflammation and also manage the symptoms that go with it.
+Taking our Inflammation Support Products may help minimize inflammation and also manage the symptoms that go with it.

 - Dr. Turumin of Russia recommends anti-inflammatory drugs (COX-2 inhibitors specifically for 5-7 days) followed by UDCA for 1-2 months.
 This is to address the inflammation in the gallbladder walls which inhibits optimal contraction.
 The UDCA helps to change the bile salt pool to a less toxic form of bile acids which result from gallbladder inactivity.

-- Other supplements – Oral magnesium supplementation, digestive enzymes, and other pre-selected supplement sets like the 30 Day Gallbladder Solution and the Biliary Dyskinesia Kit may be of great help.
+- Other supplements – Oral magnesium supplementation, digestive enzymes, and other pre-selected supplement sets like the The Starter Kit and the Stress Support Kit may be of great help.

 Natural Treatment for Biliary Hyperkinesia